nhu92/Mixed-DNA-Project/release/version0/tutorial.md

 - **Input**: Contigs and exon FASTA files from the Target Assembly stage.
 - **Steps**:
   - **MAFFT Alignment**: The contigs and exons are aligned using MAFFT against a reference panel.
-  - **TrimAl**: The aligned exons are trimmed to ensure consistency and remove low-quality alignments.
+  - **Trimal**: The aligned exons are trimmed to ensure consistency and remove low-quality alignments.
   - **FastTree/IQ-TREE**: The trimmed alignments are used to infer phylogenetic trees, which illustrate the evolutionary relationships among the sequences.

 ## 4. Prediction